 This is a collection of the trigger point referral pattern posts currently available.
 They are listed alphabetically by title.

-Remember that people usually feel only a portion of the pattern.
-Usually, people feel their pain in the darkest red zone but some only complain of pain in the areas in lighter red.
+Keep in mind that people usually feel only a portion of their trigger point pattern.
+Usually, their pain is felt in the darkest red zone of the referral pattern.
+But, some only complain of pain in the areas in lighter red.

 These posts include: